 We don't know exactly what triggers it because we’ve experienced it with various apps; the most common issue run into is actually when moving pictures to/from Files app, especially if there are a lot of files at once.

 Try opening and closing the Files app.
-In severe stuck cases, a reboot of the Ipad should sort it.
+In severely stuck cases, a reboot of the Ipad should sort it.

 Hopefully iOS improvements will solve this, it’s beyond our control.
 We’ve reported it to Apple.